codemodern/ember-tracked-nested/README.md

 ember-tracked-nested [![Build Status](https://travis-ci.com/codemodern/ember-tracked-nested.svg?branch=main)](https://travis-ci.com/codemodern/ember-tracked-nested)
 ==============================================================================

-`nested()` objects/arrays are proxied so that any updates to any nested members are notified at the root object which will trigger glimmer's `@tracked`.
-The `nested()` object are guaranteed to **have the same JSON.stringify output** as original object as long as it's just a mixture of POJO, array, and primitives, except for Symbol.
+`trackedNested` objects/arrays are proxied so that any updates to any nested members are notified at the root object which will trigger glimmer's `@tracked`.
+The `trackedNested` object are guaranteed to **have the same JSON.stringify output** as original object as long as it's just a mixture of POJO, array, and primitives, except for Symbol.

-`nested()` by itself is not reactive to the rendering, it only works when decorated with `@tracked` or through [autotracking](https://guides.emberjs.com/release/in-depth-topics/autotracking-in-depth/) of the root nested object.

 Compatibility
 ------------------------------------------------------------------------------